 1. Karolinska Institute

 Founded in 1810, Karolinska Institute is a research-intensive medical university located in Stockholm.
-It is widely regarded as one of the most prestigious medical universities in the world.
+It is widely regarded as one of the world’s leading medical universities.
 The Nobel Assembly at Karolinska Institute selects the Nobel Prize laureates in Physiology or Medicine.
-Karolinska is renowned for cutting-edge medical research and is the largest center for academic medical research in Sweden.
-The university hosts thousands of students and staff members and has produced several Nobel Prize winners in medicine and physiology.
+Karolinska is Sweden’s largest medical university and has two campuses, about 6,500 students, around 2,000 doctoral students, and about 5,600 employees.

 2. Lund University

-Founded in 1666, Lund University is one of Sweden’s oldest and most prestigious universities and consistently ranks among the world’s top institutions.
-The university has campuses in Lund, Malmö, and Helsingborg, and is home to tens of thousands of students and thousands of staff.
-It offers a wide variety of degree programs in fields such as humanities, social sciences, law, economics, medicine, science, and fine arts.
+Founded in 1666, Lund University is one of Sweden’s oldest and most prestigious universities and is consistently ranked among the world’s top institutions.
+The university has operations in Lund, Malmö, Helsingborg, and Ljungbyhed, and has about 46,000 students and 8,500 staff members.
+It offers a wide variety of degree programs in fields such as humanities, theology, social sciences, law, economics and management, medicine, science, engineering, and fine and performing arts.

 Here is what Lund University scholars say about IELTS: